 Give it time

 The relationship between you and your baby’s caretaker should be open, honest, and collegial.
-Hopefully, over time, your caretaker will feel like an extension of your family, but this process takes time.
+Hopefully your caretaker will feel like an extension of your family, but this process takes time.
 Don’t be afraid to over-communicate your expectations or course correct, especially in the early days.
-Once your caretaker has had a few sessions with your baby, she’ll begin to know your baby’s needs as well as your needs with regards to communication and parenting style.
+Once your caretaker has had a few sessions with your baby, she’ll begin to know your baby’s needs as well as your needs.
 It will be (slightly!) less difficult to leave your baby once you know he/she is in loving, trusting, and familiar hands.